Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Introduction

-This paper is organized as follows: in Section~\ref{sec:data}, we review the APOGEE survey from which the data for this study was obtained, we describe the open and chemically-tagged birth clusters that we test and analyze, and we outline some of the data reduction processes that we implement.
-In Section~\ref{sec:methods}, we detail the Approximate Bayesian Computation method, describe the one-dimensional initial mass model and fitting procedures that we use to characterize the data, and define the process for generating synthetic spectra.
-We describe the algorithm for inferring the abundance scatter using forward simulations of the data and Approximate Bayesian Computation as well.
-We present the results in Section~\ref{sec:results}.
-We discuss the implications of these results in Section~\ref{sec:discussion}, and we present our conclusions in Section~\ref{sec:conclusion}.
+This paper is organized as follows: in Section~\ref{sec:data}, we review the APOGEE survey from which we obtain the data for this study, describe the samples of open and chemically tagged birth clusters, and outline some of our data reduction processes.
+In Section~\ref{sec:methods}, we detail the Approximate Bayesian Computation (ABC) method, describe the one-dimensional initial mass model and fitting procedures that we use to characterize the data, and define the process for generating synthetic spectra.
+We also describe the algorithm for inferring abundance scatter using forward simulations of the data and ABC.
+We present and discuss our results in Section~\ref{sec:results}.
+We discuss the implications of our results for chemical tagging in Section~\ref{sec:discussion} and present our conclusions in Section~\ref{sec:conclusion}.